jmarcgit/Windows-10-Docker/README.md

 - dns : containers don't use DNS by default.
 I use Google DNS servers
 - storage-opts : the default max storage per image is 20GB
 - group : users allowed to run docker cli.
-Default is Administrators
+Default is Administrators You have to restart the Docker service in order to apply the changes.
+A system reboot is recommended if you change the network addresses

 If you want to uninstall :